Sheshesi/Hangman/README.md

 ## **Project build**

-This project uses Makefile to build.
-You can use the following commands:
+To compile this programm you can use the command:

 `$ make`